All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Classy Cravat: Wears a huge dark cravat after the timeskip.

-- Dark Action Girl: Catarina Devon fits the part as the crew's only female member, and she was imprisoned in Level 6, reserved only to the most dangerous pirates.
+- Dark Action Girl: Catarina Devon is the crew's only female member, and she was imprisoned in Level 6, reserved only to the most dangerous pirates.

-- Dead Person Impersonation: Uses her Devil Fruit powers to briefly impersonate Absalom to play a cruel trick on Moria.
+- Dead Person Impersonation: Uses her Devil Fruit powers to briefly impersonate Absalom to play a cruel trick on Moria, making him believe his crewmate is alive while he's been killed for his devil fruit.

 - Deadpan Snarker: She tells the Marines that she "likes them too" upon being recognized.